ousatov-ua/BatteryNotifier/README.md

 ## General
 iOS application which gives the possibility to monitor battery level and send notification if it exceeds configured limits.

-It uses background refresh and fetch to make these actions in background hovewer this is managed by iOS when it calls it.
+It uses background refresh to make these actions in background hovewer this is managed by iOS when it calls it.

 ## Screenshot